 What state do you plan to take the bar exam in?

 Multiple State Admissions

-In order to maximize employability and have the ability to take clients in different states, many attorneys opt to take multiple bar exams right away after law school.
-This is particularly useful for attorneys who live in metropolitan areas that sprawl into different states (such as New York, New Jersey and Connecticut).
+In order to maximize employability and have the ability to take on clients in different states, many attorneys opt to take the bar in multiple states right after law school.
+This is particularly useful for attorneys who live in metropolitan areas that cover the tri state area of New York (New York, New Jersey, and Connecticut).

 Federal Courts Bar Admissions